Can I have an over-ride? I really need one.

 The Study Abroad program allows students to travel to foreign countries to study and receive credit at Tarleton.
 Dr. Jeff Justice currently takes students to Scotland every summer where they earn six hours credit in Political Science and/or History.
 See Dr. Justice for more information about this program.

 What is the Writing Intensive Program?

 It is a program in which individual academic departments do the job that the English Department should have done.
 In order to satisfy this requirement (and it must be satisfied in order to graduate), students must have credit for four writing intensive (WI) courses.
 Two of these four course must be upper level WI courses within the major or designed for the degree plan.
-Currently, the Department of Social Sciences has three such courses: HIST 440 (Historical Methods) for history majors and POLS 308 (International Politics) and POLS 490 (Political Science Capstone Course) for political science majors.
-More courses for history will be added shortly.
 The remaining WI requirement should be met through general education courses and should be Freshman Composition.

 What can I do if I feel I was unfairly treated by an instructor from the Department of Social Sciences?

 If a student feels that he or she has been unfairly evaluated in a test, he or she should follow the following steps:

 1. The student will first appeal to the instructor

 2. If necessary, the student will then petition the head of the department for a committee to be appointed to evaluate the exam in question

 3. The Department Head will appoint a departmental committee, consisting of a senior professor and one other from the instructor's discipline

 4. The test and the student's essay (or essays) will be typed by the departmental secretary.
 All identification of the student and the instructor will be omitted